-A "P" (pass) in CHEG 009 A minimum grade of C- in all other Chemical Engineering courses counted towards graduation
+A minimum grade of C- in all other Chemical Engineering courses counted towards graduation.

 MINOR IN BIOCHEMICAL ENGINEERING

 A minor in Biochemical Engineering may be earned by a student in any University bachelor's degree program through successful completion of a minimum of 19 credits as described below.
 This degree provides students with an opportunity to study new advances in biochemistry and the biological sciences integrated with engineering analysis.
 Before beginning these courses the student must meet the required course prerequisites.
 A minimum grade of C- is required in all of the courses completed for the minor